elpbatista/falkland-bycatch-riskscape/docs/datasets.md

 Generated data products are not tracked in Git.
-Public reference layers can be restored with `scripts/data/download_reference_data.py`; larger derived data and plot bundles are intended for Zenodo releases.
+Public reference layers can be restored with `scripts/data/download_reference_data.py`; larger derived data and plot bundles are archived in the Zenodo data bundle listed in the repository README and `docs/zenodo_manifest.md`.

 ## Public Reference Layers